 • Some colleges ask you NOT to submit a resume, including the University of California system and Stanford University.

-• Colleges often have specific instructions about in what form they want a resume.
+• Colleges often have specific instructions about what format they want in a resume.
 Be sure to follow their directions.

 • Colleges are impressed with students who choose an activity, stay with it, and develop it over a period of years.
 A resume can help you demonstrate that.